-A mature student is someone who, as of September 1 of the current school year, is a mature student, he/she should call the Provincial Approach to Student Information (PASI) and Student Records at 780-422-9337 (toll-free 310-0000 within Alberta).
+A mature student is someone who, as of September 1 of the current school year, is a mature student, please call the Provincial Approach to Student Information (PASI) and Student Records at 780-422-9337 (toll-free 310-0000 within Alberta).

 - 19 years of age or older OR - the holder of a previously awarded high school diploma from the province of Alberta or an equivalent high school diploma from a jurisdiction acceptable to the Minister.

-If a student is uncertain about his/her status as
+If you are uncertain about your status as

-How does a student register to write diploma examinations?
+How do I register to write diploma examinations?

-If students are taking diploma examination courses through accredited Alberta high schools, then the schools will register them to write the examinations for the courses in which they are enrolled.
+If you are taking a diploma examination course through an accredited Alberta high school, then your school will register you to write the examination for the course in which you are enrolled.

 Mature students may write diploma examinations without taking diploma examination courses and may write these examinations in the November, January, April, June, or August writing sessions.
-Mature students who intend to write a diploma examination in November, January, April, June, or August without taking the course must submit a completed Diploma Examination Registration/Rewrite Fee Payment Form to Alberta Education by the dates specified on the form.
-They also need to make arrangements with the principal of the high school where they intend to write or the designated writing centre so that space and an examination will be available for them.
+If you are a mature student and intend to write a diploma examination in November, January, April, June, or August without taking the course, you must submit a completed Diploma Examination Registration/Rewrite Fee Payment Form to Alberta Education by the dates specified on the form.
+You also need to make arrangements with the principal of the high school or the designated writing centre where you intend to write so that space and an examination will be available for you.